Shoulder Injury From a Vaccine? It’s Called SIRVA.

 Treatment of SIRVA

 In most cases, symptoms can be treated with pain medication, like an anti-inflammatory, and physical therapy to reduce swelling and improve the range of motion.
-Although sometimes injections of corticosteroids are necessary.
+Sometimes injections of corticosteroids are necessary.
 Additionally, many patients continue to experience pain, even after treatment.
 In more severe cases, surgery may be necessary to repair the damage done to the shoulder’s ligaments and tendons.

 Managing Partner, Altom Maglio, interviewed by CNBC